ambuda-org/ambuda/README.md

 To quit, press `Ctrl+C` to stop all services.

 > [!TIP]
-> If you ever run into build issues with `make ambuda-dev`, first run `make ambuda-dev-rebuild`
+> If you ever run into build issues with `make ambuda-dev`, first run `make ambuda-dev-build`
 > then try again.

+> [!TROUBLESHOOTING]
+> When running `make ambuda-dev` you see an error as follows: `env file /path/to/ambuda/.env.docker.local not found: stat /path/to/ambuda/.env.docker.local: no such file or directory` you can fix it by simply creating an empty file using the command `touch .env.docker.local`

 ## Creating an admin user